cridan7/lxc_maintenance/README.md

 A set of scripts to centrally manage, update, and maintain multiple LXC containers from the Proxmox host — with full support for community scripts and Docker containers running inside LXCs.

+## Backup your containers before updating.
+The update, upgrade process may break your service

 ### Quick Installation

 ```bash